1Crazymoney/grant-program/applications/MemeFlateLtd.md

 ## - Documentation of core components, protocols, architecture, etc. to be deployed

 Most of the projects arhitetcure is already established and uses protocols provided by solidity.
-Any relevent documentaion can be sourced from memeflate.io .
+Any relevent documentaion can be provided appond request.

 ### Ecosystem Fit

 ## MemeFlate2.0 marketplace website satistics

-## (views around the world)
+## (Viewership around the world)
 ![div21](https://user-images.githubusercontent.com/93653525/185458298-19c10071-6793-4ba1-a2ce-ad17cc5277a5.png)

 ## (views from some countries around the world)